mercadopago/devsite-docs/guides/mp-delivery/accept-order.en.md

 >
 > Important
 >
-> It is important to know that only in the states **ready_to_ship** and **ready_to_print** it is possible to accept an order.
-After accepting the order, the substatus will be “printed”.
+> It is important to know that only in the statuses **ready_to_ship** and **ready_to_print** it is possible to accept an order.
+After accepting the order, the substatus will be **printed**.
 If the order is not accepted 5 minutes after its creation, it will be automatically cancelled.

 > NEXT_STEP_CARD_EN
 >